reactjs/react.dev/content/tutorial/tutorial.md

 ### Functional Components

 We've removed the constructor, and in fact, React supports a simpler syntax called **functional components** for component types like Square that only consist of a `render` method.
-Rather than define a class extending `React.Component`, simply write a function that takes props and returns what should be rendered.
+Rather than define a class extending `React.Component`, write a function that takes props and returns what should be rendered.

 Replace the whole Square class with this function: